openbroadcaster/openbroadcaster.github.io/install.md

 Display |	No display is required for the web server Framework |	PHP, MySQL, Nginx and Gstreamer

 Recommended.
 Should be a \*nix system.
-Debian 10 or Ubuntu 20.04 LTS.
-Runs as a process on CLI in a VM.
-The exact requirements will depend on the specific way OBServer is used, and the load from users.
+Debian 10+, Raspberry PI OS or Ubuntu-Server/ Desktop 18.04/22.04

 #### OBPlayer